NinaHahne/all-that-stuff_v3/README.md

 [play](http://www.allthatstuff.fun/)

 ## Features
-* Players take turns
+* Game lobby: players can either host or join a game
+* Players take turns: One player "builds" a word while the other players guess what it is
 * Select and drag&drop elements to make the other players guess a word
 * Live update of moving elements for all players

-* Game lobby: players can either host or join a game setup for game lobby inspired by https://github.com/InsomniacSabbir/anagrammatix
+setup for game lobby inspired by https://github.com/InsomniacSabbir/anagrammatix